AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 Outcomes
 ```

-Based on the outcome above, you will not see 10.0.1.10 (aws-us-east-2-spoke1-test2) because it belongs to bu2, which does not match the intra-icmp-bu1 rule.
+Based on the above outcome, you will not see **10.0.1.10** (aws-us-east-2-spoke1-test2) because it belongs to bu2, which does not match the intra-icmp-bu1 rule.

 However, **aws-us-east-2-spoke1-test1** can ping **aws-us-east-2-spoke1-test2** due to intra-VPC communication, without needing to match any of the deployed DCF rules.